Contact information

 Arm B: Participants receive a dose of 36 Gy in 24 Fractions over 5 weeks

 All participants are followed up for the 30 days following the end of treatment to monitor for acute toxicity.
-Clinical assessments are every six months until two years post randomisation date.
+Clinical assessments are every 6 months until 2 years post-randomisation date.
 Two years post randomisation there will be a local control assessment.
-Assessment as per local practise between 2-5 years post randomisation.
-Five years post randomisation there is a long term toxicity assessment.
+Assessment as per local practice between 2-5 years post-randomisation.
+At 5 years post-randomisation there is a long-term toxicity assessment.

-2. Local control is assessed as per standard practice (mIBG scans and cross-sectional imaging are typically performed) at two years after randomisation.
-In the absence of any other imaging modality being indicated for other purposes, ultrasound examination or MRI scan is preferred to avoid additional radiation exposure.
+2. Local control is assessed as per standard practice (mIBG scans and cross-sectional imaging are typically performed) at 2 years after randomisation.
+In the absence of any other imaging modality being indicated for other purposes, an ultrasound examination or MRI scan is preferred to avoid additional radiation exposure.

 4. Event-free survival (EFS) and overall survival (OS) are captured using case report forms at each follow up visit/phone call whether the patient is still alive and whether there is progression/recurrence.
-This is captured weekly post treatment up until the end of thirty days post treatment, then every six months until 2 years post randomisation, then as per local practise from 2 years up until 5 years post randomisation.
+This is captured weekly post-treatment up until the end of thirty days post-treatment, then every 6 months until 2 years post-randomisation, then as per local practise from 2 years up until 5 years post-randomisation.

 Eligibility